Jon Merrill

-Jonathon Merrill (born February 3, 1992) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
-He previously played in the NHL for the New Jersey Devils, Vegas Golden Knights, Detroit Red Wings, Montreal Canadiens and Minnesota Wild.
-The Devils selected Merrill in the second round, 38th overall, of the 2010 NHL Entry Draft.
+Jonathon Merrill (born February 3, 1992) is an American professional ice hockey player who is a defenseman.
+He most recently played for the Minnesota Wild of the National Hockey League (NHL).
+He has previously also played for the New Jersey Devils, Vegas Golden Knights, Detroit Red Wings, Montreal Canadiens.
+The Devils selected Merrill in the second round, 38th overall, of the 2010 NHL entry draft.

 Early life

 Merrill was born February 3, 1992, in Oklahoma City, Oklahoma.
 His family moved to Grand Blanc, Michigan, three years later, and Merrill began playing ice hockey with his older brother at the age of four.
 He went on to play minor ice hockey with the Detroit Little Caesars youth team, appearing with the team at the 2004 Quebec International Pee-Wee Hockey Tournament.
 A childhood fan of the National Hockey League's (NHL) Detroit Red Wings, Merrill was selected as one of the team's flag bearers during the 2006 Stanley Cup playoffs.
 In high school, Merrill spent two years with the USA Hockey National Team Development Program (NTDP), based not far from his home in Brighton, Michigan.
 During the 2009–10 season, Merrill had one goal and eight assists in 22 games for the NTDP.
-During his time at the NTDP, he and three other players, including Matt Nieto, were suspended for sexual harassment and lewd behaviour.